#14 Ed Stickel

 Eddie Stickel was a sharp shooting guard for Syracuse for four years.
 He was a three year starter and a four year letterman.
 Stickel was known for his push shot from the perimeter.
 He was described in the Syracuse media guide as a 'deceptive individual with unorthodox abilities'.

-Stickel was the captain of the team both his junior and senior seasons.
-He missed several games his junior year due to a knee injury.
-During his senior season he became the second Syracuse player ever to score 1,000 points, though he had the distinction of never leading the team in scoring.
+Ed Stickel Syracuse Orangemen BasketballStickel would play most of his sophomore year with various colds, but still managed to average 14 ppg, one of the best ever up to that time.
+He missed five games his junior year due to a knee injury.
+During his senior season he was team captain and became the second Syracuse player ever to score 1,000 points, though he had the distinction of never leading the team in scoring for a season.
 He was however, consistently one of the top scorers on the team all four seasons.

 Stickel scored 38 points in a win over Canisius, March 2nd, 1949 to set a Syracuse record (subsequently broken by Ed Miller two seasons later).